jegadeesh2001/Remote-Client-and-Server/README.md

 We have TCP sockets to establish the connection between Client and Server.

 A detailed explanation of our project has been provided in the Abstract file.

+The Part-2 of the Implementation can be found in my Mail-tool Repository.